htkg/my_hugo_portfolio/content/authors/admin/_index.md

 ## About

-I am a master’s student in Computer Science at the University of Tokyo.
+I am a master’s student in computer science at the University of Tokyo.
-I’m interested in solving real-world problems using weakly supervised learning and Human-AI collaboration.
+I’m interested in solving real-world problems using weakly supervised learning and human-AI collaboration.
 My work spans both theoretical studies and applied development.